 For persons with Limited English Proficiency (LEP), language can be a barrier to accessing important benefits or services, understanding and exercising important rights, complying with applicable responsibilities, or understanding other information.
 In certain circumstances, failure to ensure that LEP persons can effectively participate in or benefit from federally-assisted programs and activities may violate the prohibition under Title VI against discrimination based on national origin.

-CCHA will take affirmative steps to communicate with people who need services or information in a language other than English.
+HACC will take affirmative steps to communicate with people who need services or information in a language other than English.
 These persons will be referred to as Persons with Limited English Proficiency (LEP).

-The specific methods CCHA will use to accomplish this policy:
+The specific methods HACC will use to accomplish this policy:

-All forms, written materials and recorded voice-mail messages used to communicate with prospective applicants, applicants and residents shall be available in any language spoken by the lower of 1000 eligible families or five percent of the eligible population of the CCHA’s jurisdiction.
+All forms, written materials and recorded voice-mail messages used to communicate with prospective applicants, applicants and residents shall be available in any language spoken by the lower of 1000 eligible families or five percent of the eligible population of the HACC’s jurisdiction.
 This includes documents related to intake, marketing, outreach, certification, reexamination and inspections.

-Applicants and residents with low English comprehension may furnish an interpreter to assist in communication with CCHA.
+Applicants and residents with low English comprehension may furnish an interpreter to assist in communication with HACC.
 When an applicant or resident needs interpretation services and a staff member of the Authority speaks the language needed, the staff member will provide translation services.

-In a courtroom, a hearing, or situations in which health, safety, or access to important benefits and services are at stake, the CCHA will generally offer, or ensure that the family is offered through other sources, competent translation services free of charge to the LEP person.
+In a courtroom, a hearing, or situations in which health, safety, or access to important benefits and services are at stake, the HACC will generally offer, or ensure that the family is offered through other sources, competent translation services free of charge to the LEP person.

 d.
-The CCHA will provide written translations of other vital documents for each eligible LEP language group that constitutes 5 percent or 1,000 persons, whichever is less, of the population of persons eligible to be served.
+The HACC will provide written translations of other vital documents for each eligible LEP language group that constitutes 5 percent or 1,000 persons, whichever is less, of the population of persons eligible to be served.
 Translation of other documents, if needed, can be provided orally.

 II.
 Eligibility and Intake